Self Appraisal Examples and How to Improve Your Existing Process

 Over-emphasising failures without including details on how you are working towards overcoming them doesn’t cast your decision-making prowess in the best light.
 A good rule of thumb to bear in mind whenever you’re in a situation where you need to bring a problem to light is to have a solution prepared.
 This rule applies equally to a performance evaluation of oneself: whatever your weaknesses are, present a solution about how you intend to address them.

-How to write a self evaluation of performance
+How to Write a Self Evaluation of Performance

 While there is no firm rule about how self evaluations of an employee’s own performance should be written, there are several points to bear in mind to make it as effective as possible.
 We’ve already discussed how to approach addressing weaknesses, so let’s take a look at some other things to consider.